Interim Director of Residence Life

 Fiscal and Operations Administrator

 I was born and raised in North Adams, part of the beautiful Berkshire County, where I worked as an internal auditor at a local bank.
 In the early 1980’s our family relocated to Hadley, MA where for 6 years I worked as a paralegal for a law firm in Northampton.
 In February, 1993, my late husband and I joined the staff at Boston University—he as the Director of Custodial Services and I as the assistant to the Clinical Education Professors for the Physical Therapy Department at Sargent College.
-On June 1, 2011, I began my 14th year as the Fiscal and Operations Administrator for Residence Life where I manage the department’s budget.
+I now work as the Fiscal and Operations Administrator for Residence Life where I manage the department’s budget.
 As part of the central Residence Life staff, my role involves primarily fiscal interaction with the Administrative Secretaries, Area and Residence Hall Directors, and Assistant Directors, which includes ensuring that all of the Residence Life staff, including the student employees, are paid.